Embedding the Workforce Disability Equality Standard

 The WDES 2022 reporting timeline ran from 1 May to 31 May for NHS trusts and foundation trusts.
 It required metrics and narrative data to be reported via the WDES data collection framework (DCF).

-Visit NHS England and NHS Improvement to learn more about the WDES..
+Visit the NHS England to learn more about the WDES.